Payments for students and trainees

 Youth Disability Supplement is a payment if you have a physical, intellectual or psychiatric disability and get income support payments.

 You can ask us general questions on social media.
-You can also follow our accounts for regular updates and information.

 You can also get information and help from local organisations.
 Use Payment and Service Finder to find assistance in your local area.